StevesRetroLoft/UDG-Creator/README.txt

-Version 1 of the basic UDG creator - hopefully version 2 will have a load and edit function.
+Version 1 of the basic UDG creator for the Sinclair ZX Spectrum - hopefully version 2 will have a load and edit function.